WOT we love about this recipe; you’ll probably only need to buy one or two ingredients!

 Easy Maple Baked Acorn Squash with Pecan Dust

 - 3 small acorn squash (small enough to easily pick up in your hand)

 - 1/3 cup pecans, finely shopped in a mini food processor or crushed in a bag using the back of a ladle or mallet.

-- Carefully, slice your stabilized acorn squash on a cutting board.
-We used a chef knife and cut lengthwise avoiding the stem.
-Once the knife is in the squash, you can firmly hold the knife handle and push the knife into the squash slicing it in half and avoiding any rocking or sawing motion.
+- Carefully slice your stabilized acorn squash on a cutting board, we used a chef's knife and cut lengthwise avoiding the stem.
+Once the knife is in the squash, firmly hold the knife handle and push the knife into the squash slicing it in half, avoiding any rocking or sawing motion.